-Management's Report on Internal Control Over Financial Reporting.
-Management of the Registrant, under the supervision of the Registrant's Chief Executive Officer and Chief Financial Officer, is responsible for establishing and maintaining an adequate system of "internal control over financial reporting" as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act.
+Management's Report on Internal Control Over Financial Reporting Management of the Registrant, under the supervision of the Registrant's Chief Executive Officer and Chief Financial Officer, is responsible for establishing and maintaining an adequate system of "internal control over financial reporting" as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act.
 Internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS Accounting Standards.
 Management, including the Chief Executive Officer and the Chief Financial Officer, has evaluated the effectiveness of the Registrant's internal control over financial reporting in accordance with Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-Based on this assessment, management, including the Chief Executive Officer and the Chief Financial Officer, concluded that the Registrant's internal control over financial reporting was not effective as of December 31, 2023, as a result of a material weakness identified in the Registrant's internal control over financial reporting, which is further described below.
+Based on this assessment, management, including the Chief Executive Officer and the Chief Financial Officer, concluded that the Registrant's internal control over financial reporting was not effective as of December 31, 2023, as a result of a material weakness identified in the Registrant's internal control over financial reporting which is further described below.

 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the Registrant's annual or interim financial statements will not be prevented or detected on a timely basis.
 In conjunction with the preparation of the Registrant's financial statements for the year ended December 31, 2023, and specifically, in connection with the accounting for private placement warrants that were issued in the fourth quarter of 2023, management identified an error in its accounting for previously issued warrants that were issued in connection with certain private placement financings in 2021.
 The warrants issued in 2021 should have been classified as a financial liability and accounted for at fair value through profit and loss, and not as equity instruments.
 The restatement to correct the classification and subsequent accounting for those warrants impacted the consolidated financial statements of the company for the year ended December 31, 2022, which has been reflected in the restated comparative periods presented in the Restated Financial Statements.
 In addition, in November 2024, management has identified a material error in the statement of cash flows, resulting in a change to correct the classification of proceeds from the sales of digital assets from cash flows from operations to cash flows from investing activities, as described in the Explanatory Note above.
-The accounting for the 2023 exercises of warrants issued in connection with a private placement financial Statements.
+The accounting for the 2023 exercises of warrants issued in connection with a private placement financing in 2023 is also corrected, resulting in an increase in the share capital and net financial expenses.
+These errors are corrected in the Restated Financial Statements.
 Management has determined that the control over accounting for complex transactions did not operate effectively in these instances, which constitutes a material weakness, and management is in the process of implementing remediation measures to address the material weakness.